Honors College: Common Questions

 - Competitive edge in applications to graduate school, professional school and jobs

 Admission to The Honors College is competitive.
 Those seeking admission to the college must complete an application process.
-Incoming students must have a minimum ACT composite of 28 (SAT of 1300).
+Incoming students usually have a minimum ACT composite of 28 (SAT of 1300) and a high school GPA of 3.85 or above.

 To remain an Honors Scholar, students must maintain a 3.5 GPA after their freshman year.